Encouraging conversation, empowering decisions, while providing holistic support and navigation for an enlightened

 I believe that adequate preparation regardless of the presence of illness, can allow for more peaceful experiences in both life and death.
 I strive to destigmatize discussions of death and dying as these conversations are especially important in allowing individuals to discover what a good death might look like for them.
-I openly embrace the diversity of how will look different for everyone with a warm, welcoming, and non-judgmental approach.
+I openly embrace the diversity of how will look different for everyone with a warm and non-judgmental approach.

 What is an End-of-Life Doula?

 An End-of-Life Doula is a non-medical support person who provides nonjudgmental, personalized, and holistic support to individuals and their loved ones on the journey in preparation for, during and after end of life.
 End-of-Life Doulas provide emotional, psychosocial, physical, spiritual and practical support, in addition to providing education and resources to empower individuals to make informed decisions about their wishes and end of life care.